pranavhegde006/Cipher-as-a-Service/README.md

 Feel free to contribute to this project by adding in more ciphers and functionalities.

-> Inspired by [GodBaral's](https://github.com/aditeyabaral) [AaaS](https://github.com/aditeyabaral/arithmetic-as-a-service) xD.
+> Inspired by [Aditeya Baral's](https://github.com/aditeyabaral) [AaaS](https://github.com/aditeyabaral/arithmetic-as-a-service) xD.
 Hope you like this too!